Essential Dimension of Central Simple Algebras when the Characteristic is Bad: Introduction

+The essential $p$-dimension is closely linked to the concept of $p$-special fields.
+Recall that a field $F$ is $p$-special if it has no finite extension fields of degree prime to $p$ \cite[Section 101.B]{EKM}.
+In \cite{Pfister:1995} a somewhat different definition of a $p$-special field appears: a field which has only field extensions of degree a power of $p$.
+The definitions coincide (see \cite[Lemma 2.1]{Lotscher:2013}).
+Thus, a $p$-special field $K$ is obtained as the minimal field extension of $F$ inside its algebraic closure $\bar{F}$ that has no proper prime-to-$p$ extension.
+In particular, $\operatorname{ed}_p(A)=\operatorname{ed}(A_K)$ for any $A \in \mathcal{F}(F)$.

-The main functor under discussion in this survey is $\Alg_{d,e}$ in which is the functor mapping each $K$ to the set of isomorphism classes of central simple algebras of degree $d$ over $K$ and exponent dividing $e$.
-One is said to be studying the `bad characteristic case' if $p = \operatorname{char}(k)>0$ divides $d$, the degree of the central simple algebras.
+The main functor under discussion in this survey is $\Alg_{d,e}$ which is the functor mapping each field $F \supset k$ to the set of isomorphism classes of central simple algebras of degree $d$ over $F$ and exponent dividing $e$.
+One is said to be studying the `bad characteristic case' if $p = \operatorname{char}(k)>0$ divides $d$, the degree of the central simple algebras and, conversely, we are in the `good characteristic' case if $p\nmid d$.

 The notion of essential dimension was initially defined by Reichstein and introduced in a series of seminal papers, including \cite{Buhler-Reichstein:1997}, \cite{Reichstein:2000} and \cite{ReichsteinYoussin:2000} (the latter is where the essential $p$-dimension was introduced).
 The essential dimension of $\operatorname{Alg}_{d,e}$ has received substantial attention in the literature, mostly due to its connection to linear algebraic groups of type $\text{A}$.
 But in general, its value is known only in a handful of cases, and in most cases we are very far from knowing its precise value.